kakwa/curriculum-vitae/cover.en.typ

 #coverletter-content[
-  I’m autonomous, always learning, adaptable and fully capable of navigating complex environments, so I’m confident I can quickly ramp up across and be a valuable contributor to your company.
+  I’m autonomous, always learning, adaptable and fully capable of navigating complex environments, so I’m confident I can quickly ramp up and be a valuable contributor to your company.
 ]

 #coverletter-content[
-  Computer science is more than a professional activity for me, it’s a hobbie I pursue in my free time alongside broader “maker” activities (3D printing, tinkering, electronics).
+  Computer science is more than a professional activity for me, it’s a hobby I pursue in my free time alongside broader “maker” activities (3D printing, tinkering, electronics).
 I’m the creator and maintainer of #link("https://github.com/kakwa")[several small open‑source projects], and lately I’ve been exploring #link("https://www.printables.com/@kakwa_3337391")[CAD 3D modeling] and writing about